 Article Translations: (Spanish)

 Millions of kids and teenagers from every part of the world wet the bed every single night.
-It's so common that there are probably other kids in your class who do it.
+Maybe you do it.
 Most kids don't tell their friends, so it's easy to feel kind of alone, like you might be the only one on the whole planet who wets the bed.
 But you are not alone.

 The most important thing to remember is that no one wets the bed on purpose.
-It doesn't mean that you're lazy or a slob.
 It's something you can't help doing.
-For some reason, kids who wet the bed are not able to feel that their bladders are full and don't wake up to pee in the toilet.
-Sometimes a kid who wets the bed will have a realistic dream that he or she is in the bathroom peeing — only to wake up later and discover he or she is all wet.
+For some reason, kids who wet the bed can't feel that their bladders are full and don't wake up to pee in the toilet.
+Sometimes a kid who wets the bed will have a realistic dream that he or she is in the bathroom peeing — only to wake up later and discover that the bed is all wet.

 Many kids who wet the bed are very deep sleepers.
 Do your parents complain that it's hard to wake you up?
-Could you sleep through a marching band parading outside your bedroom door?
-Or a pack of dogs howling at the moon?
-Trying to wake up someone who wets the bed is often like trying to wake a log — the person just stays asleep.
+Trying to wake up someone who wets the bed can be hard — the person just stays asleep.

 Some kids who wet the bed do it every single night.
 Others wet some nights and are dry on others.
 A lot of kids say that they seem to be drier when they sleep at a friend's or a relative's house.
 That's because kids who are anxious about wetting the bed might not sleep much or only very lightly.
 So the brain may be thinking, "Hey, you!
 Don't wet someone else's bed!"
 This can help you stay dry even if you're not aware of it.